CitizenLabDotCo/documentation/docs/start-configure-platform.md

 ## Create projects to collect feedback and input

 You can choose from different modes of participation, including ideation, gathering input and feedback on specific topics, participatory budgeting (where people are given a budget and asked which projects they would spend that budget on), and conducting polls and surveys.
-The platform has a basic polling functionality, but if you’d like a more advanced survey you can embed a Google Form or a Typeform survey from your own account.
+The platform has a basic polling functionality or an advanced in-platform survey builder.
+If you’d like to use a different survey provider, it's also possible to embed Google Form, Typeform or others.

 You can set up a project as a stand-alone with a single participation method.
 Alternatively, you can set up a project that has multiple consecutivee phases (what we refer to as a timeline project), where each subsequent phase has a different participation method.
 For instance, you could create a project with four phases: Phase 1 to collect ideas, Phase 2 to ask people to vote on their top ideas, Phase 3 to conduct a survey and get specific feedback on idea implementation, and Phase 4 to let participants know the final outcome and next steps.
 To make this process easy, you can copy/move ideas and inputs between the phases through the admin interface.